klaassenj/Calvin-PostRace/README.md

 The goal of this application is to allow everyone in Calvin College XCTF to save their thoughts about their races and view their and other teammates thoughts on previous races.

+#### The website can be viewed at https://calvinpostrace.herokuapp.com